cadop/dhart/src/Csharp/docs/markdown/3_graph_generator.md

 2. A point to start graph generation at.
 3. The spacing between nodes.

 ![HFExampleScriptBlank](walkthroughs/unity/2_raycast_at_plane/blank_new_behaviour_script.png)

 *Figure* **3.1** *Blank HFExampleScript.cs*

 To begin: open the blank HFExample Script that we created in the project setup by double clicking on it in the Unity editor if it isn't open already.
+You should see a blank page like the above.
+If you're coming from a previous script, please clear it so it matches this.

 ### Using Declarations